Long Branch High School graduate Terrel Cox, who plays point guard, is the only returnee.

 Brookdale’s freshmen are making their presence most felt off the bench.
 They add both production and depth.

-Already, the depth has made a difference in games with Brookdale wearing teams out and winning games in the second half.
+Already, the depth has made a difference in games with Brookdale wearing teams out and wining games in the second half.

 “We’ve been fortunate because of the depth of our young freshmen,” Cisek said.

 First off the bench is Howell High School graduate Aaron Trimble, who is a scorer.
 He’s adjusting to college ball and getting better with each game.
 His Rebels’ teammate from last year, Will Kocsis, helps out up front.
 He’s 6 feet 5 inches tall.